 Why Learning with LEGO is a Great Idea

-While I am a huge fan of unstructured play for kids, some kids need a little bit of encouragement.
-Avi struggles with appropriate unstructured play and building with LEGO is a real struggle for her (and yet so good to encourage creativity!)
+While I am a huge fan of unstructured play for kids, some kids need some encouragement.
+AP struggles with appropriate unstructured play and building with LEGO is a real struggle for her (and yet so good to encourage creativity!)
 Here are ways to encourage learning with LEGO for kids who might need a little push.

 Learning with LEGO: Scavenger Hunt

 There are so many ways to do this!

 Number hunt (find a 4×4 brick, find 3 2×6 bricks, etc).

 Color hunt (for younger kids): find all the yellow pieces, red pieces, etc. Sort LEGO by color.
 Make a rainbow.

 Tilly has so much fun recreating the classic LEGO logo.
 We created this using this book, but this link has instructions and some cute printables!

 We played this game at Avi and Apollo’s LEGO birthday party a couple of years ago.
 It was a huge hit and I was so impressed with the pieces the kids built.
 You can download a free printable here.